Tanzania

 |

-IBEK has been incorporated in Sustainable charcoal production model which involves development of a village land use plan, which also includes demarcating land for village forest reserve.
-The village prepares a forest management plan and by-laws for managing the village forest reserve.
-The forest management plan designate areas for sustainable charcoal production equal to 10% of the total forest land.
-A Village Natural Resource Committee (VNRC) is established to oversee and manage the village forest land.
-One of the tasks of VNRC is to approve requests from charcoal producers and to ensure they follow sustainable charcoal production methods including use of IBEK.
+The IBEK has been incorporated into a sustainable charcoal-production model, which involves development of a village land-use plan with land demarcation for each village’s forest reserve.
+The village prepares a forest-management plan and by-laws for managing the village forest reserve.
+The forest-management plan designates areas for sustainable charcoal production equal to 10% of the village’s total forest land.
+A Village Natural Resource Committee (VNRC) is established to oversee and to manage the village forest land.
+One of the tasks of the VNRC is to approve requests from charcoal producers and to ensure that they follow sustainable charcoal production methods, including use of IBEKs rather than traditional BEKs.

 |

-This model facilitates transformation of land which earlier was regarded as general land into village land and therefore gives villagers the right to own and benefit from fees and royalties from forest adjacent to them, which means that money which was earlier collected by central government remains in the village.
+This model facilitates transformation of forest that, earlier, was regarded as general land, into village land.
+Thus, the model gives villagers the right to own, and to benefit from fees and royalties from, forest adjacent to them.
+Money previously collected by the central government remains in the village.
 The decision on how the revenue accrued will be used is made by the village assembly.
-In most cases villagers use the money for community development projects and forest management such as patrol costs.
+In most cases, villagers use the money for community-development projects and for forest management costs, such as patrols.

 |

-Tanzania National Forest Policy of 1998 which advocate for Community Based Forest Management and benefit sharing.
-Also Charcoal regulations and village by-laws.
+The Tanzania National Forest Policy advocates for Community Based Forest Management and benefit-sharing.
+Charcoal regulations and village by-laws support these improvements.

 |